Become a WRV volunteer leader!

 Our volunteers include those with certified training in first aid, first responders, EMTs, RNs, doctors, and others.
 WRV (or the land management agency) provides stocked medical kits, the risk assessment and emergency response plan, and radios for quick response in the event of an incident.

 Photographers and videographers document the techniques employed, the progress of the work, and the joy and satisfaction of the volunteers.
-The photos are used by the WRV staff to document every project.
+The photos are used by WRV staff to document project accomplishments and recruit for future projects.

 The project host greets volunteers at the check-in table and helps say thank you and goodbye to them at the end of the project.
 A project host might also be the trail host, educating the public about the volunteers’ work that day.
-The project leader selects the project host (if any) for a given project.
+This is a great way to get involved with WRV’s mission if the physical work of a given project is too demanding for you.

 The WRV Staff Liaison (WSL, pronounced “whistle”) is a staff position.
 On each project, the WSL supports the project leader and project team so they have a positive and successful volunteer experience that contributes to WRV’s organizational mission and goals.